North American Presbyterian and Reformed Council: Possible member mergers

-In 1977, the Presbyterian Church in America absorbed the Reformed Presbyterian Church, Evangelical Synod, one of the founding members of the NAPARC.
+In 1982, the Presbyterian Church in America and the Reformed Presbyterian Church, Evangelical Synod, two of the founding members of the NAPARC, merged.
 Since then, the NAPARC routinely debate on new proposals for the unification of denominations.

 In 2008, United Reformed Churches in North America absorbed Orthodox Christian Reformed Churches in North America.

 Canadian and American Reformed Churches and United Reformed Churches in North America

 The Canadian and American Reformed Churches and the United Reformed Churches in North America have been in dialogue about a possible merger since the 2010s.
 In 2016, the two denominations held simultaneous synods, in the same location.

 Associate Reformed Presbyterian Church and Reformed Presbyterian Church of North America

-The Associate Reformed Presbyterian Church was formed by the union of two Presbyterian groups, which included most of the members of the Reformed Presbyterian Church of North America, in 1803.
+The Associate Reformed Presbyterian Church was formed by the union of two Presbyterian groups, which included most of the members of the Reformed Presbyterian Church of North America, in 1782.

 After the establishment of the NAPARC, the two denominations established a relationship.
 In 2015 and 2019, the two denominations held simultaneous synods in the same location and some members questioned the possibility of a future merger.